My dog is rambunctious and doesn’t listen to me. How can this training program help him?

 Yes!
 Depending upon the severity of your dog’s situation, we might recommend working in conjunction with a veterinary behaviorist who is familiar with our training method.
 We certainly work with behavior issues such as fear, anxiety, and reactivity with all animals – our goal is to heal these animals through compassion, empathy, and confidence building.

-Will you accept us into your program if we’ve used negative training in the past such as prong collars, shock collars, or other electronic devices?
+Will you accept us into your program if we’ve used negative training in the past such as prong collars, shock collars, invisible fences, or other electronic devices?

 Yes!
 We just require you stop using these devices as they are inconsistent with our positive reinforcement training method and have a host of negative side effects.
 We will help you make the switch with a program to build behaviors and help your animal become enthusiastic about working with you.
 If you’re willing to switch to an all positive approach, we’re willing to help you in any way we can!